Enterlucent/open-space-game-sandbox/CONTRIBUTING.md

 3. Check back, or enable the notification options, to see the answer to your question
     * Keep in mind that everyone is here in their free time and there may be gaps when responses are slow.
 Feel free to set the notification settings for the question so you'll know immediately when its answered.

-There are a number of ways that you can directly contribute, even if you are not a programmer or an artist.
-Documents are always needing to be read, re-read and updated as things change with in the project and to correct those pesky grammatical and spelling bugs that seem to creep in.
-In addition, tutorials and explanation articles are always welcome, as well as bug related tasks (finding and reporting them, and detailed bug investigations), feature request research and of course we'll take code, art and Unity asset submissions as well.

-When contributing please take note that we subscribe to the [Contributor Covenant Code of Conduct](https://github.com/Enterlucent/open-space-game/blob/master/.github/CODE_OF_CONDUCT.md) and we expect all contributors to abide by the code contained.
-Please take a moment to review this document if you have not already.
-If this is your first open source project you may also wish to read GitHub's [How To Contribute](https://opensource.guide/how-to-contribute/) guide.

 # Getting Started
 In every game studio the tasks are broken down into manageable parts.
 Those parts are then worked on by people who have the desire and the talent to get those tasks accomplished.
 These tasks often fall into a number of specific roles: